Mio-coder/nm2nix/README.md

+# This is a fork
+some bad person put % in their wifi password and configparser compleind
+---
 # NetworkManager to Nix

 This is a dumb script that converts every .nmconnection file in the current directory to the nix code that is expected by `networking.networkmanager.ensureProfiles.profiles` which was introduced in [NixOS/nixpkgs/#254647](https://github.com/NixOS/nixpkgs/pull/254647)